DominicF96/portfolio/posts/the_one_common_problem_in_software_engineering_teams.md

 ---
 title: The One Common Problem in Software Engineering Teams
 date: 2022-01-01
-excerpt: Communication — know the different challenges and how to address them.
 img: screaming_in_mic.webp
 img_alt: Child screaming in a microphone
 img_src: https://unsplash.com/fr/photos/garcon-chantant-sur-le-microphone-avec-filtre-anti-pop-ASKeuOZqhYU
+excerpt: Communication — know the different challenges and how to address them.
+locale: en
+tags:
+  - Communication
+  - Management
 ---

 ___Communication — know the different challenges and how to address them___